-8.3.6 Deadline.
+- 8.3.6 Deadline.
 While theses may be submitted at any time, for those wanting to graduate at the convocation in November the deadline for submission is June 1.
 Even if the student meets the deadline, no guarantee can be given that unforeseen circumstances will not prevent the student from graduating at the next convocation.
-If possible, therefore, the student should submit the thesis well in advance of the deadline.
+If possible, therefore, the student should submit the thesis well in advance of the deadline. - 8.3.7 Examination.
+The completed thesis is examined by the thesis examination committee (see.
+Sec.
+8.1).

-8.3.7 Examination.
-An M.A. thesis is examined by a committee of three professors recommended by the student's department and appointed by the ADC.
-One of the committee is the thesis director.
 The examiners shall report within one month of their receiving the thesis.
 Each examiner will submit a written report and, on a separate page, a number and letter grade for the thesis to the TST AD Director, who will average the grades reported and assign that grade to the thesis.
+In order for the thesis to merit a pass, the three assigned grades each need to be at least B- (70%) and the average of the three grades needs to be at least B (73%).
 The examiner should also provide a list of any minor corrections (e.g., typographical errors, stylistic changes) that should be made before a student submits the bound copies.
 If an examiner feels that there are revisions that need to be made before a grade can be assigned, he or she should provide the AD office with a written description.
 If there are problems with the reports (e.g., a disparity in the assigned grades), the TST AD Director may call the examiners together for consultation.
 The consultation may include the student, if the TST AD Director feels that this is appropriate.
 The examiners may pass the thesis, fail it, or ask that it be revised as a result of the consultation.
-If revisions are to be made before a grade can be assigned, the student should submit a written indication of the changes that have been made (normally a general description plus a list of pages, though a highlighted version might also be acceptable).
+If revisions are to be made before a grade can be assigned, the student should submit a written indication of the changes that have been made (normally a general description plus a list of pages, though a highlighted version might also be acceptable). - 8.3.8 Emendations.

-8.3.8 Emendations.
 After the examination of the thesis, the student must prepare a final version of the thesis with the typographical corrections directed by the examiners of the thesis.